hyperledger-labs/fabric-opssc/integration/README.md

 The current integration tests are scenario tests are written in typescript and use Cucumber.
 The integration tests internally run (stand up and tear down) `samples-environments/fabric-samples/test-network`.
+Also, the tests download (replace) the Fabric binaries in `samples-environments/fabric-samples/bin` before each scenarios according to the test target Fabric version.

 ## Prerequisites